griddd/other_talks/README.md

 # other_talks
-Less-technical speaking engagements
+Less-technical speaking engagements...stuff geared for the average Joe and Jane.

-This folder contains presentations & slides from talks I've given to groups other than info security people.
-Your average Joe/Jane.

 I enjoy these a lot, as educating novices on cyber security helps everyone! :)